pybamm-team/pybamm-supporting-material/pybamm.md

 expr = pybamm.div( D(c) * pybamm.grad(c) ) + a * c
 ```

+# Use Case 1a - Add/Customise your own submodel

+- **Note:** In-built models in PyBaMM consist of sub-models (e.g. electrolyte diffusion
+  or interface kinetics).
+Often simpler to replace/add a new sub-model rather than
+  write a new model from scratch

 # Use Case 2 - Using your own parameters